robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Penrith Panthers          (home) to beat 	Gold Coast Titans         (away) with a probability of 	87.91%

 Robs Elo predicts 	Manly Sea Eagles          (home) to beat 	Wests Tigers              (away) with a probability of 	58.55%

+### Round 7 (generated 19/04/2018)

+Robs Elo predicts 	Canterbury Bulldogs       (home) to beat 	Sydney Roosters           (away) with a probability of 	61.57%

+Robs Elo predicts 	St George Dragons         (away) to beat 	New Zealand Warriors      (home) with a probability of 	54.68%

+Robs Elo predicts 	Melbourne Storm           (away) to beat 	Brisbane Broncos          (home) with a probability of 	62.09%

+Robs Elo predicts 	South Sydney Rabbitohs    (home) to beat 	Canberra Raiders          (away) with a probability of 	64.56%

+Robs Elo predicts 	Wests Tigers              (home) to beat 	Newcastle Knights         (away) with a probability of 	81.51%

+Robs Elo predicts 	North Queensland Cowboys  (home) to beat 	Gold Coast Titans         (away) with a probability of 	66.61%

+Robs Elo predicts 	Parramatta Eels           (home) to beat 	Manly Sea Eagles          (away) with a probability of 	60.31%

+Robs Elo predicts 	Penrith Panthers          (away) to beat 	Cronulla Sharks           (home) with a probability of 	59.21%